Amlodipine is also used to prevent chest pain caused by angina.

 What if I take too much?

-An overdose of amlodipine can cause low blood pressure and sleepiness.
+- An overdose of amlodipine can cause dizziness and sleepiness.

-If you take too much amlodipine by accident, call your doctor or go to your nearest hospital straight away.
+If you take too much amlodipine by accident, call your doctor or go to your nearest hospital accident and emergency (A&E) department straight away.

 Like all medicines, amlodipine can cause side effects although not everyone gets them.
 Side effects often improve as your body gets used to the medicine.